5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbsf.md

 There should also be an MBSTF running (see the instructions in the [rt-mbs-transport-function](https://github.com/5G-MAG/rt-mbs-transport-function) README).

-For convenience purposes we are providing a bash script that starts all required components including the MBSF.
+For convenience we are providing a bash script that starts all required components including the MBSF.
 You can find the script [here](https://github.com/5G-MAG/rt-mbs-examples/blob/main/scripts/tmux/mbs-function-tutorial-startup.sh).
-The instructions how to use the script can be found [here](https://github.com/5G-MAG/rt-mbs-examples/tree/main/scripts/tmux#mbsf-tutorial-startup-script).
+The instructions to use the script can be found [here](https://github.com/5G-MAG/rt-mbs-examples/tree/main/scripts/tmux#mbsf-tutorial-startup-script).
 If you use the script you can omit the step "Running the MBSF for this tutorial".